Twitter takes down Beijing-backed influence operation pushing coronavirus messages

 The company also removed two smaller state-backed operations which it attributed to Russia and Turkey, both focused on domestic audiences.

-Twitter said the Chinese network had links to an earlier state-backed operation dismantled last year by Twitter, Facebook (FB.O) and Google’s YouTube (GOOGL.O) that had been pushing misleading narratives about political dynamics in Hong Kong.
+Twitter said the Chinese network had links to an earlier state-backed operation dismantled last year by Twitter, Facebook and Google’s YouTube that had been pushing misleading narratives about political dynamics in Hong Kong.

 The new operation likewise focused heavily on Hong Kong, but also promoted messages about the coronavirus pandemic, exiled Chinese billionaire Guo Wengui and Taiwan, the researchers said.